UNSW-Redback-Racing/AV-NMP-Simulations/README.md

 ## Submission
-For submission you'll have to submit the edited Blender file along with the Unreal Engine Project File.
+For submission you'll have to submit the edited Blender file (or the .fbx file) along with the Unreal Engine Project File.

 ## Useful Resources
 Carla Docs: https://carla.readthedocs.io/en/0.9.12/